pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 ### 5. Error Chain Logging and Tracing

-Combine logrus/zap and other logging libraries to output complete error chains and stack information:
+Combine logrus/zap and other logging libraries to output the complete error chain and stack information:

 ```go
 import (